 We can use AI to better understand the dynamics within our teams, learn individual habits and behaviours, and then offer content curated for any challenges faced within the team.
 That’s indeed valuable assistance that more people need to take advantage of.
 In fact, according to our research many managers and team leaders would appreciate the ability to understand team dynamics better, but do not know where to start; they are constrained by not having done the research themselves and not having time to do it.
 The bad news is that this creates a vicious cycle, the good news is that this can be broken through the use of AI-driven chatbots, continually nudging teams to engage with one another.
 We want to trigger substantive discussions, but these still need to happen between people.

 Getting day-to-day work done effectively isn’t like cashing a cheque — when you want to pay money into your bank, you could probably do without the hassle of waiting in line to speak to a person.
 But in workplaces that are becoming increasingly collaborative, we need to be proactive and foster strong relationships with our team mates.
-Because they are not just ‘nice-to-have’, they are proven to be fundamental to generating high performance, improving productivity and fostering employee wellbeing.
+Helthy and productive relationships are not just ‘nice-to-have’, they are proven to be fundamental to generating high performance, improving productivity and fostering employee wellbeing.

 The way that bots and AI will interact with our life is still in the early stages of development, but what we do know is that AI can help us collaborate smarter.
 We therefore need to change the conversation from ‘humans need to understand machines’ to ‘machines need to understand humans’.